Rating description:

 Tips:

-- Some schools do this via a class 'contract' which everyone signs and describes how they treat each other
+- Some schools do this via a class 'contract' which everyone signs (including adult staff) and describes how they treat each other.

-- Some schools have a list of words that are associated with their school that pupils and staff can recite.
+- Some schools have a list of words that are associated with their school that pupils and staff can recite and refer to.

-- It is important that role modelling behaviour is known by all school staff including staff that are externally contracted for example, after school club staff and other regular visitors.
+- It is important that role modelling behaviour is known by all school staff including non-teaching staff, or staff that are externally contracted (for example, after school club staff and other regular visitors).

 - Can this be fed into school staff induction packs / training?
 Can it be written into school policies and contracts with external providers?